nanshanvv/shuchangwen-webpage/src/content/posts/FlashLife/note2/note2.md

 ---
-title: Cache
+title: Redis——Cache
 published: 2025-04-03
-description: About Cache
+description: About how to use redis to achieve Cache function
 tags: [FullStack, FlashLife]
 category: FlashLife (Java_Project)
 draft: false